 Starting October 1, 2021, ONLY fully vaccinated Americans will be permitted to enter, and the PCR testing window shrinks from 7 days down to 4.

 See all the details for Antigua and Barbuda’s reopening

-Aruba is reopening to American tourists on July 10th.
+Aruba is reopened American tourists on July 10

-U.S. citizens will have to fill out an online health declaration form and upload a negative covid PCR test 72 hours before departure, but at least 12 hours before departure).
+U.S. citizens will have to fill out an online health declaration form and upload a negative covid PCR test (taken at most 72 hours before departure, but at least 12 hours before departure).
 Exceptions to testing is available for fully vaccinated Americans who have the CommonPass Smart Health Card.

 Some great direct flights from the US to Aruba include: from New York on United and JetBlue, from Atlanta on Delta, and from Miami on American.